mist64/cbmbus_doc/3 Commodore DOS.md

 | MEMORY-READ    | `M-R` _addr_lo_ _addr_hi_ _count_                     | Read RAM                        |
 | MEMORY-EXECUTE | `M-E` _addr_lo_ _addr_hi_                             | Execute code                    |

 `M-R` and `M-W` allow accessing the operating system's internal data structures, for example.
 The combination of `M-W` and `M-E` can be used to upload code from the computer and execute it.
-In case the drive's operating system does not completely get taken over, it is advisable to allocate a specific buffer before uploading code, so that the existing code won't overwrite the new code.
+In case the drive's operating system does not completely get taken over, it is advisable to allocate a specific buffer before uploading code, so that the operating system won't overwrite the new code.

 ### USER Commands

-The `USER` commands were meant to give the user a compact command interface that calls uploaded code or code in expansion ROM (if available).
+The `USER` commands are meant to give the user a compact command interface that calls uploaded code or code in expansion ROM (if available).

-The commands `U1` to `U9` and `U:` (and their synonyms `U1` to `U:`) execute code through a jump table.
+The commands `U1` to `U9` and `U:` (and their synonyms `UA` to `UJ`) execute code through a jump table.
 There is a default jump table that can be replaced using a device-specific `M-W` command, and reset to the default using `U0`.

 | Name           | Syntax                                                | Description                     |
 |----------------|-------------------------------------------------------|---------------------------------|